def-codes/the-better-thing/src/polymorphic-hdom/README.md

 abstract descriptors and concrete interpretations.
 A trait can be basically anything.

-uniform: dynamic datafy unifies RDF graphs with data values
+uniform: dynamic datafy unifies traversal of RDF graphs, host values and interfaces, etc (but emphasis on namespaced properties and datatyped values)

 composable template operations resemble function “advice” (as in Emacs Lisp)